-Resources: At the inception of the Regional Adoption Agency, the financial contributions were based on the budgets already in existence in the four individual local authorities.
-Sandwell's budget for 2019/20 was £1.22m, which equates to 24.4% of the budget.
-The budget has remained the same in 2020/21.
 This is monitored quarterly by the Strategic Commissioning Board.

-Legal and Governance: A contract is in place between the four Black Country local authorities to commission Adoption@Heart, and the organisation is hosted by Wolverhampton Council.
+Legal and Governance:

+A contract is in place between the four Black Country local authorities to commission Adoption@Heart, and the organisation is hosted by Wolverhampton Council.
 A Strategic Commissioning Board meets on a quarterly basis to monitor the contract.
 The commissioning process is managed via Dudley Council.
-The Strategic Commissioning Board is chaired by Sandwell Council.
+The Strategic Commissioning Board is chaired by Dudley Council.

 An Operational Board meets monthly to ensure high quality oversight of the operational business.
 A further meeting is also in place to ensure the successful interface between Adoption@Heart business and the social care practice in each local authority/Trust.

 Annual scrutiny and assurance is provided in Sandwell via the Children's Services and Education Scrutiny Board, which then makes its comments available to the Corporate Parenting Board.
 In Dudley, Walsall and Wolverhampton, the scrutiny and assurance process takes place within the Corporate Parenting Board meeting.
 Risk: The corporate risk management strategy has been complied with and has concluded that there are no significant risks that require reporting and that suitable measures are in place to mitigate the risks identified to acceptable levels.
+The risks associated with the RAA are included in the directorate risk register.
 Equality: An Equality Impact Assessment screening is not required for this report.
 However, Adoption@Heart undertakes its own equality impact assessments.
-Ensuring that diversity and equality has a prominent focus is a key feature of the RAAs work Health and Wellbeing: The impact of COVID-19 on the performance of Adoption@Heart are set out in the Annual Report.
-It will be important to continue to monitor the impact via the Strategic Commissioning Board Social Value Adoption@Heart supports children to achieve, feel safe, be supported and access opportunities.
+Ensuring that diversity and equality has a prominent focus is a key feature of the RAAs work.
+Health and The impact of COVID-19 on the performance of Wellbeing: Adoption@Heart is set out in the Annual Report.
+It will be important to continue to monitor the impact via the Strategic Commissioning Board.
+Social Value Adoption@Heart supports children to achieve, feel safe, be supported and access opportunities.
 Adoption@Heart supports community resilience through the recruitment of local residents as adopters